corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ### ENM Internal Server

-To enable communication between the Network Map service and other network management services, such as Revocation and Identity Manager servers, upon start up the Network Map service will create an internal long running listening server.
+To enable communication between the Network Map Service and other network management services, such as Revocation and Identity Manager servers, upon start up the Network Map Service will create an internal long running listening server.
 The configuration block `enmListener` can be used to define the properties of this listener, such as the port it listens on as well as the retrying and logging behaviour.